department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 The [Uptime Institute](https://uptimeinstitute.com/) reports that unplanned downtime can cost businesses millions of dollars per hour.

 While the VA is not a for-profit business, unplanned outages can have a significant negative impact on veterans' ability to access essential services.
-Downtime can lead to frustration and impede veterans from applying for benefits, scheduling appointments, or refilling prescriptions online.
-In these instances, the VA website becomes a critical touchpoint for veterans, and ensuring its consistent availability is essential for maintaining a positive user experience.
+Downtime can lead to significant consequences, frustration, and impede veterans from applying for benefits, scheduling appointments, or refilling prescriptions online.
+In these instances, the VA website becomes a critical touchpoint for veterans, and ensuring its consistent availability of services is essential for maintaining a positive user experience.

-In the context of the VA, website outages can have significant consequences for veterans seeking essential resources and benefits.

 A well-designed dashboard displaying real-time availability metrics can address these concerns in several ways: